South Jersey Criminal Lawyers

 Under one of these facts, the court may set bail for the offense charged in accordance with statutory bail guidelines.

 Lastly, the judge could deny release on bail and/or conditions and order that a person be detained until trial.
 In such cases a person is entitled to a Detention Hearing within 72 hours at which hearing the burden of production is on the state to prove by “clear and convincing”, a standard less than the trial standard of proof “beyond a reasonable doubt”, that:

 - No amount of bail, non-monetary conditions of pre-trial release or combination of sureties and conditions would ensure the defendant’s appearance as required;

 - Protect the safety of any person or the community, or;

 - Prevent the defendant from obstructing or attempting to obstruct the criminal justice process.

 South Jersey Criminal Lawyers At Gigliotti Law Group Provide Skilled Counsel For Detention Hearings

 If you or a family member has been arrested on a felony matter, contact the South Jersey criminal lawyers at Gigliotti Law Group now to represent you at your detention hearing.
 Call our Cherry Hill offices at 844-SHARK 911 (844-742-7591) or contact us online to schedule your free consultation.
-We advocate for those charged with crimes in Burlington County, Camden County, Gloucester County, and Mercer County.
+We advocate for those charged with crimes in Burlington County, Camden County and Gloucester County.